ThatQuiz Test Library Take this test now

 • 32.
 In the context of 21st Century education, the teachers and the learners are branded as digital natives, respectively.
 How will you differentiate them in terms of aspects?

-A) Thinking style: The teachers think randomly, while the learners, sequentially.
+A) Learning perspective: The teachers prefer experiencing, while the learners, opt for intellectualizing.

 B) Manner of response: The teachers tend to reflect, while the learners usually react.